kokoko3k/koko-aio-slang/docs.md

         Draws a black border around the game content.
     Reflections zoom:
         "Zoom" the reflections if they don't match the content.

+**Global shift/zoom image:**
+    Zoom and shift everything on screen, but background pixtures.

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,